Hosting the SPA

 An SPA can be running or hosted on a remote server.
 In this configuration, the Magnolia Page Editor loads your frontend project directly from the remote server.

-This hosting mode requires version 1.2 or later of the Magnolia angular-editor
+This hosting mode requires version 1.2 or later of the Magnolia angular-editor, react-editor, or vue-editor npm package.

 Connecting an external SPA

-The page template definition specifies the URL that will be loaded into the Magnolia Page Editor IFRAME.
-This is achieved with:
+In your SPA setup, you must specify the URL that will be loaded into the Magnolia Page Editor IFRAME.
+This is achieved with the baseUrl and routeTemplate properties, which can be defined in two ways:

 # Since Magnolia 6.2.18, SPA $type aliases are available and the renderType property is optional.